-Typical vehicle driving profiles [14] show much more frequent power peaks during stopping and accelerations in the urban driving than highway.
+Typical vehicle driving profiles [14] show much more frequent power peaks during stopping and accelerations in the urban driving than in the highway.
 Therefore, the majority of the regenerative energy is at the urban speeds, which is usually less than half of the highway speed (rated motor speed).

-From the previous discussion, it can be seen that there is distinct "split" of two types of power demands between the two inverters.
-The stable power of less magnitude is from the bulk inverter while the peak power surges in braking and acceleration are mostly from conditioning inverter.
-This power demands "natural split" justifies the proposed energy storage device placement, in which bulk inverter uses only the battery/fuel cells source and conditioning inverter has only ultracapacitors.
+From the previous discussion, it can be seen that there is a distinct "split" of the two types of power demands between the two inverters.
+The stable power of less magnitude is from the bulk inverter, whereas the peak power surges in braking and acceleration are mostly from conditioning inverter.
+This power demand "natural split" justifies the proposed energy storage device placement, in which bulk inverter uses only the battery source and conditioning inverter has only ultracapacitors.

-Also based on the previous analysis, the overall energy management scheme is devised and illustrated in Figure 12.
-This scheme considers the case when the initial ultracapacitor charge couldn't support the whole acceleration cycle.
-Herein, a vehicle cycle is further divided into 5 regions.
-The blue line represents the maximal achievable $|v{ref}|$ or motor speed with conditioning inverter only.
-It varies with the inner subhexagon size or v{dcx} .
+In addition, based on the previous analysis, the overall energy management scheme is devised and illustrated in Fig. 12.
+This scheme considers the case when the initial ultracapacitor charge could not support the whole acceleration cycle.
+Herein, a vehicle cycle is further divided into five regions.
+The blue line represents the maximal achievable $|v{\rm ref}|$ or motor speed with conditioning inverter only.
+It varies with the inner subhexagon size or $v{dex}$ .
 In region 1, the bulk inverter is disabled and the ultracapacitors are the only source for acceleration.
-At certain point, the conditioning inverter with the reduced v{dcx} will no longer synthesize the v{ref} correctly.
+At a certain point, the conditioning inverter with the reduced $v{dcx}$ will no longer synthesize the $v{\rm ref}$ correctly.
 Then, the rest of the acceleration (region 2) uses both inverters.
-With the hybrid modulation and v{dcx} regulation, the ultracapacitor is further discharged to share part of the acceleration energy.
-Then in region 3, the constant speed cruise, the ultracapacitor is gradually charged by simply ramping up the v{dcx} command.
-When the v{dcx} reaches the desired value, it is stabilized for the rest of the cruising phase, which is region 4.
+With the hybrid modulation and $v{dcx}$ regulation, the ultracapacitor is further discharged to share part of the acceleration energy.
+Then, in region 3, which is the constant speed cruise, the ultracapacitor is gradually charged by simply ramping up the $v{dcx}$ command.
+When the $v{dex}$ reaches the desired value, it is stabilized for the rest of the cruising phase, which is region 4.
 Finally in region 5, the braking can be done with only conditioning inverter and the regenerated energy are completely stored in ultracapacitors.

-B. Ultracapacitor Rating and its Variation Range
+B. Ultracapacitor Rating and Its Variation Range

-The ultracapacitor cost is a major concern in HEV (EV) design.
+The ultracapacitor cost is a major factor in the large vehicle electric drive system design.
 To tradeoff between the cost and storage capacity, a fact to note is that braking and acceleration occur subsequently.
 Due to loss, the regenerated energy in braking is less than the energy needed for accelerating to the same speed.
 Therefore, the braking energy stored in ultracapacitors can be totally released before next braking.
 Since it is less efficient to direct the regenerated energy to battery, an economical ultracapacitor sizing might be just enough to absorb the energy from one regular full braking or supply the energy to a full acceleration from/to urban driving speeds.
-It might be economically unfeasible to rate the ultracapacitor for less frequent driving profiles such as the complete energy absorption of multiple braking cycles, a full braking from highway speed or other unusual cases like the extended time of steep downhill driving.
+It might be economically unfeasible to rate the ultracapacitor for less frequent driving profiles such as the complete energy absorption of multiple braking cycles and a full braking from highway speed or other unusual cases like the extended time of steep downhill driving.